Lift truck fleet management: Deploy, discover, decide

 Aside from more detailed monitoring of individual performance, fleet management can lead to better overall labor standards.
 “Right now, the WMS only tells an operator to perform a move and only collects the amount of time between command and completion,” says Gaskell.
 “If that’s 10 minutes, that’s a big visibility gap.
 How would you know why one operator takes 10 minutes, and another 15?”

 Instead of an engineer with a stopwatch, labor standards can derive from real data as opposed to averages.
 Add them all up, and a picture of the optimal fleet begins to emerge.
-Customers are often able to reduce their fleets by 5 or 8 percent, says Gaskell, and one customer cut 15 percent.
+Customers are often able to reduce their fleets by 5% or 8%, says Gaskell, and one customer cut 15%.

 Whether or not reductions are possible, combined fleet and labor data can reveal some surprising dynamics.
 “When I see operations who pay lift truck operators on an incentive basis, I see a facility that is missing the big picture and not measuring the whole process,” says Toyota’s McKean.
 “It’s the wrong signal to send.
 Operators will be harder on the lift truck itself, won’t charge effectively, and often accelerate and brake heavily.
 You find an array of dysfunctions while operators are incentivized to make more money.”

-Instead, some facilities with strong fleet management programs are applying 75 percent of the savings to the bottom line and giving 25 percent to the employees, as much as $300 a month.
+Instead, some facilities with strong fleet management programs are applying 75% of the savings to the bottom line and giving 25% to the employees, as much as $300 a month.
 “A lift truck operator now has a car payment just for being an average performer,” says Craver, “as opposed to incentives based on production that encourage the abandonment of good habits.”